Skip to main content

 The Resolver

-Resolvers exist to map user identity from the 3rd party (in this case an azure IDP provider) to the backstage user identity.
+Resolvers exist to map the user identity from the 3rd party (in this case Keycloak) to the Backstage user identity.

-The default OIDC provider has built-in resolvers, here is how you configure them:
+The default OIDC provider has a choice of built-in resolvers, here is how you configure them:

 app-config.yaml